Table of Contents

 Simply have your subject push their chin forward.
 This will tighten the skin on the neck and help to thin the double chin.
 Now, here is the catch… you can’t just tell your subject to stretch their neck or to push it forward.
 That rarely works.
-For some reason, with most people, if you tell them to push their chin forward, they will push it forward and up at the same time.
-Not only does this look like they are looking down at you but you’ll be shooting up their nostrils.
-To see how I give my subject directions, watch the video below or click here.
+For some reason, with most people, if you ask them to push their chin forward, they will push it forward and up at the same time.
+Not only does this look like they are looking down at you, but you’ll be shooting up their nostrils.
+Watch the video below or click here to see how I give my subject directions.

-No matter how well they do it — believe me — even after showing them, a lot of people will still lift their chin.
-I will shoot off a bunch of frames, tell them they are doing great and then I will ask them to relax.
+Many people will still lift their chin even after showing them how to push the chin.
+My solution is to shoot off a bunch of frames, tell them they are doing great, and then I will ask them to relax for a moment.

-Any time you are photographing a subject who is overweight, shooting from a higher camera angle will help to thin their body.
-This is because you are essentially creating an optical illusion by putting their head closer to the camera and their body further away.
-Kind of the same way that we figure out which is the best side of a person’s face, like I do in this article.
+Any time you photograph an overweight subject, shooting from a higher camera angle will help to thin their body.
+This is because you essentially create an optical illusion by putting their head closer to the camera and their body further away.
+In the same way, we figure out the best side of a person’s face, like I do in this article.